 which you may have installed in this project?

 The answer is that you need to indicate the license on a per-file or per-folder basis (rather than choosing one for the whole project).
+Sometimes, even different parts of a file might be subject to different licenses.
 The easiest approach is to make note of every foreign work included in your project and record its license.
 Then, multi-license all the remaining files, which are yours, under a code and a non-code license in parallel as explained in Tip 2.

 Applying the License

 Having selected the licenses of your choice – again, you might need multiple ones depending on the types of works your project contains –, we encourage you to read through the full license text (or at least a legal summary) to understand their effect.
 Then, you can record the license of existing content and apply the licenses of your own contributions.
-Mostly, this just means indicating which license applies to which file or folder, usually in the project’s README (among other places), whose creation will be discussed later.
+Mostly, this just means indicating which file or folder is covered by which license, usually in the project’s README (among other places), whose creation will be discussed later.
+Notably, no sort of registration is required.

 You may have noticed that we mostly refer to licenses using a name and a version number.
 This is because the organizations that created the licenses sometimes publish updated versions to accommodate for developments in copyright law and the communities that use the licenses.
 For example, the Creative Commons licenses (that start with CC

 ) were first published in 2002.
-Since then, the possibility to relicense under compatible licenses has been added (v3.0), a 30-day window to correct license violations has been established to combat copyleft trolls, and sui generis database rights are covered explicitly (v4.0).
+Since then, the possibility to relicense under later (v2.0, 2004) and compatible licenses (v3.0, 2007) has been added, a 30-day window to correct license violations has been established to combat copyleft trolls, and sui generis database rights are covered explicitly (v4.0, 2013).
 There are many more subtle differences between license versions, therefore it is important to indicate which license version exactly one is referring to, as the license of a work does not “update” automatically.
+CC0, officially introduced in 2009, is still at version 1.0.

 For example, the apaquarto